Clivern/Snippets/README.md

 #### MySQL Snippets

-`clivern-sn-create-db`: Create a database.
+`clivern-mysql-db-create`: Create Database.
+`clivern-mysql-db-drop`: Drop Database.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Snippets is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.

-See the [Releases section of our GitHub project](https://github.com/clivern/beetle/releases) for changelogs for each release version of Snippets.
+See the [Releases section of our GitHub project](https://github.com/clivern/beetle/releases) for changelogs for each release version of snippets.
 It contains summaries of the most noteworthy changes made in each release.

 ## Bug tracker